jaxmayhem/averagesecurityguy.github.io/_posts/2016-10-21-recon-ng-dorks-burp.md

     * Use the `set PROXY http://<your_proxy_here>` command to set the global proxy

 3. Enter the proxifier reporting module using the command `use reporting/proxifier`.
 4. By default the module will find the vulnerability URLs with a category of 'Google Dorks' but any query that yields a list of URLs can be used.
+If you would like to use a different query that yields URLs then you can use the `set SOURCE query` command.
 5. Run the module with the `run` command.
 6. Unset the global proxy:

     * Use the `back` command to leave the reporting module.
     * Use the `unset PROXY` command to unset the global proxy.

 Thanks to [@ethicalhack3r](https://twitter.com/ethicalhack3r) for the idea and to [@LaNMast3r](https://twitter.com/LaNMaSteR53) for recon-ng and help writing the module.